it-s/php-wp-SimplyContact/README.md

 # php-wp-SimplyContact
-A simple contact form for WordPress
+An easy contact form for WordPress